Skip to content

 1. Income-Based Eligibility

-Each Additional Person +$6,939 +$10,280
+Each Additional Person+$6,939+$10,280

 Who Qualifies Based on Income?

-Income Percentage = (Your Household Income /Federal Poverty Level) × 100
+Income Percentage = (Your Household Income / Federal Poverty Level) × 100

-Calculation for a Family of 3:
+Calculation Example for a Family of 3:

 • Household Income: $32,000

-• Federal Poverty Level (FPL) for 3-person household: $24,860
+• Federal Poverty Level (FPL) for a 3-person household: $24,860

 • Income Percentage = ($32,000 / $24,860) × 100 = 128.7%